History of Nottingham Forest F.C.: On the up and down again (1950–74)

-They were quickly promoted back two years later as champions having scored a record 110 goals in the 1950–51 season.
+They were quickly promoted back two years later as Third Division South champions having scored a record 110 goals in the 1950–51 season.
 They regained First Division status in 1957.

 After Johnny Quigley's solitary 1958–59 FA Cup semi final goal beat Aston Villa, Billy Walker's Forest then defeated Luton Town 2–1 in the 1959 FA Cup Final.
 Like in 1898 Forest had lost heavily to their opponents only weeks earlier in the league.
 Stewart Imlach crossed for a 10th-minute opener by Roy Dwight (the cousin of Reg Dwight better known as Elton John).
 Tommy Wilson had Forest 2–0 up after 14 minutes.
 The game had an unusually large number of stoppages due to injury, particularly to Forest players.
 This was put down to the lush nature of the Wembley turf.
 The most notable of these stoppages was Dwight breaking his leg in a 33rd minute tackle with Brendan McNally.
 Forest had been on top until that point, but with the reds down to ten men(no substitutes were allowed at this time) Luton gradually took control of the match with Dave Pacey scoring midway through the second half.
 Forest were reduced to nine fit men with ten minutes remaining when Bill Whare crippled with cramp became little more than a spectator.
 Despite late Allan Brown and Billy Bingham chances Chick Thomson conceded no further goals for Forest to beat the Wembley 1950s 'hoodoo' (where one team was hampered by losing a player through injury).
 Club record appearance holder Bobby McKinlay played in the final winning team captained by Jack Burkitt.

 By this time Forest had replaced Notts County as the biggest club in Nottingham.
 Johnny Carey assembled a team including Joe Baker and Ian Storey-Moore that for a long spell went largely unchanged in challenging for the 1966–67 Football League title.
 They beat title rivals Manchester United 4–1 at the City Ground on 1 October.
 The 3–0 win against Aston Villa on 15 April had Forest second in the table a point behind United.
 Injuries eventually took effect meaning Forest had to settle for being League Runners-up and losing in the FA Cup semi final to Dave Mackay's Tottenham Hotspur.

 The 1966/67 season's success seemed an opportunity to build upon with crowds of 40,000 virtually guaranteed at the time.
 Instead a mixture at the club of poor football management, the unique committee structure and proud amateurism meant decline after the 66/67 peak.
 Despite Peter Cormack being in the team Forest were relegated from the top flight in 1972.
 Matt Gillies' October 1972 managerial departure was followed by short managerial reigns by Dave Mackay and Allan Brown.
 A 0–2 Boxing Day home defeat by Notts County prompted the committee (Forest had no board of directors then) to sack Brown.